gdebasis/gdebasis.github.io/_pages/teaching.md

 ## Software Resources

+### Latest demo software at [ECIR 2023](https://ecir2023.org/)

+The web-based demo of the paper 'Automatic Videography Generation from Audio Tracks' can be seen [here](https://automatic-videography.up.railway.app/) and the source can be found [here](https://github.com/StergiousAji/Automatic-Illustration-of-Text).

 ### Convertor from .bib to .md

 This is a handy tool for the reseachers for updating their publications list on their home pages.
 I wrote a script which simply takes a recent .bib file of your publications (e.g., the one you would typically export from your DBLP page), and then converts it to a .md file.